 Why offer audio archival to clients?

-I believe audio archiving is a nice-to-have additional feature to offer to clients.
+I believe audio archiving is a nice-to-have additional feature to offer to people I work for.
 Think about future potential re-mixing or re-mastering, for instance.
 Audio stems from each session can be carefully filed to multiple sources, to guarantee the preservation of the material for years to come.
-Please note that I don’t offer full sessions archives, as that’s unrealistic.
+I’m not talking about full sessions archives, as that’s unrealistic.

 Perfecting the backup strategy

-I’m constantly perfecting my backup and archive strategy, which includes both my work and personal data, and clients’.
-I rely on a proven 3-2-1 technique: three copies of everything at all times, two local and one off-site.
+I’m constantly perfecting my backup and archive strategy, mostly relying on a proven 3-2-1 technique: three copies of everything at all times, two local and one off-site.
 Specifically:

-- 💿 Two sets of redundant RAID drives running daily backups on both OSes.
+- One set of RAID drives running daily backups

 For extra-redundancy and out of an abundance of precaution, I also run: